INTRODUCTION

 - "If you only knew how much I'd like to be present when all the trash burns, starting with the parliament and ending with the scientists in robes."

-- "And what do I care about your humanity?" the tramp replied with irritation.
+- "And what do I care about your humanity?" the vagrant replied with irritation.
 "What did it do for me?
 Here I am, sitting under this black sky, hungry.
 And if I die here, do you think this humanity would even notice?"

 He stood up and spoke, waving his long sinewy arm.

-I didn't know how to answer to this short speech delivered with a great malice, and I silently looked at the thin face of my interlocutor, illuminated by a faint bluish light.
+I didn't know how to answer to this short speech delivered with great malice, and I silently looked at the thin face of my interlocutor, illuminated by a faint bluish light.

 He suddenly fell silent, sank down on the edge of the log house and said calmly: